prysmaticlabs/documentation/website/docs/prysm-usage/secure-grpc.md

 ---
 id: secure-grpc
-title: Securing your gRPC connections
+title: Secure gRPC connections
 sidebar_label: Secure gRPC connections
 ---

-This section will help advanced users create and setup TLS certificates to allow for secure gRPC connections to their beacon nodes.
+This document will help advanced users create and configure TLS certificates to allow for secure gRPC connections to their beacon nodes.

 :::tip Pro-Tip
 The only practical use for using secure gRPC is in the case of connecting a beacon node that is being hosted remotely.
 For configurations in which the beacon node and validator reside on the same host system, these steps are not required nor recommended.